MaxHalford/clavier/README.md

 ```

-Here is the list of available layouts:
+Here is the list of currently available layouts:

 ```py
 >>> for layout in (member for member in dir(clavier) if member.startswith('load_')):